-“Since 2002, our sustainability program has helped guide Gildan’s business operations in all areas related to the integration of environment, social, and governance (ESG) practices into our long-term business strategy.
-While this has long been a core part of our journey, we recognize that when we talk about sustainability, there isn’t a finish line but rather a continuous path forward with more work to be done.”
+"For over 20 years, Gildan’s sustainability program has guided our efforts to integrate ESG practices into our long-term business strategy.
+With the launch of our Next Generation ESG strategy, we continue to advance those efforts, recognizing that when we talk about sustainability, there isn’t a finish line but rather a continuous path forward with more work to be done.”

 A 20-year journey in the making